Linda Smith (comedian): Illness, death and legacy

 Smith was working on a third series of A Brief History of Timewasting before she became incapacitated by her illness.
-As a tribute the online radio station BBC 7 ran the previous two series, the first all on one day.
+As a tribute, the online radio station BBC 7 ran the previous two series, the first all on one day.

 The University of Kent holds The Linda Smith Collection as the foundation of the British Stand-Up Comedy Archive.
 It includes notes, diaries, scripts, audio-visual recordings, photographs, press cuttings, correspondence and publicity material covering her entire life and career.
 It was deposited at the University of Kent by Smith's partner Warren Lakin in 2013.
 Since 2015, the University of Kent has organised the annual Linda Smith Lecture, in which comedians and writers have spoken about issues in the comedy industry as well as recalling memories of Smith.
-To date, the speakers have been Mark Thomas (2015), Andy Hamilton (2016), Susan Calman (2017), Barry Cryer (2018), Jo Brand (2019), Robin Ince (2021), Angela Barnes (2022) and Jan Ravens (2023).
+To date, the speakers have been Mark Thomas (2015), Andy Hamilton (2016), Susan Calman (2017), Barry Cryer (2018), Jo Brand (2019), Robin Ince (2021), Angela Barnes (2022), Jan Ravens (2023), Henry Normal (2024), and Bridget Christie (2025).
 A video of Robin Ince's Linda Smith Lecture is available as a download from Go Faster Stripe.

 Between 2010 and 2014, a series of six tribute shows featuring prominent comedians and musicians called Loving Linda took place at the Rose Theatre, Kingston to raise money for Target Ovarian Cancer.
-Two further Loving Linda shows were staged at the Assembly Rooms, Edinburgh in August 2018 and the Cambridge Theatre, London in October 2018.
+Two further Loving Linda shows were staged at the Assembly Rooms, Edinburgh, in August 2018 and the Cambridge Theatre, London, in October 2018.

-In 2019 Chortle published a list of 12 of Smith's best jokes to mark her birthday.
+In 2019, Chortle published a list of 12 of Smith's best jokes to mark her birthday.